History, Religion, & Philosophy

-Database of articles, essays, and conference papers on subjects from the classical time period.
+Guide to articles, essays, and conference papers on subjects from the Classical time period.
 Includes references to articles in English, French, German, Italian, and Spanish.
 Searches may be limited to one or more of these languages.

 American Memory provides free access to digitized images and recordings of primary source documents from throughout United States history.
 Sponsored by the Library of Congress, American Memory contains materials from LoC and other institutions.
 It is an excellent place to start searching for primary documents on U.S. history on the Internet.

 ARDA is a huge collection of national and international data, largely but not completely numerical, about religion.
 Provides information about U.S. denominations and congregational membership as well as religious profiles of various countries, including both demographic information and, in some cases, public opinion data.

 This site, from the Library of Congress, allows you to search and view newspaper pages from 1860-1922 and find information about American newspapers published between 1690-present.

 This is the online version of Encyclopaedia Iranica, a peer-reviewed resource covering all facets of Iranian studies, including religion, history, culture, and more.